Creative Arts & Industries (new programme)

 Career prospects

-Glasgow is the creative hub of Scotland, with opportunities to work with production companies, theatre companies, digital agencies, museums, galleries and cultural institutions.
+Glasgow is the creative hub of Scotland, with opportunities to work with production companies, digital agencies, theatre companies, museums, galleries and cultural institutions.

 Background

-Digital technologies are reshaping the way that culture is produced, distributed and consumed.
+Around the world, the creative economy is on the ascent and is reshaping the way that culture is produced, distributed and consumed.

 Programme aims